rerenoob/readings/Atomic Habit.md

 to make them stick.
 For example, I brush my teeth everyday, so I can chain another habit, such as wipe out the counter, right after.
 That way, one existing habit can be the trigger of a new one.

+### For habits, make it invisible

+Most of our sensing information comes in as visual, so visual cues are powerful that can trigger our craving without us evening knowing.
+To stop bad habits, we need to determine their cues and make them invisible.
+Out of sight, out of mind.

+### Environmental Architecture

+One of the stickiest cues have to do with places and objects that associated with the habits.
+For example, if we play video games and watch tv on the couch, the couch will be the cue that is associated with playing video games and watching tv.
+It will take a lot more mental energy to read on the couch.
+Therefore, it's best to dedicate one activity per zone, so our mind can have an easier time forming/maintaining the habit in that environment.